-- Provides \$2,115,000 in 2022-23, and \$265,000 in 2023-24 and ongoing General Fund to implement AB 483 (Jones-Sawyer, Chapter 411, Statutes of 2021).
+Provides \$2,115,000 in 2022-23, and \$265,000 in 2023-24 and ongoing General Fund to implement AB 483 (Jones-Sawyer, Chapter 411, Statutes of 2021).
 AB 483 granted peace officer status to security officers appointed by the Exposition Park Manager and clarified the training requirements for those peace officers.
-Proposes adopting placeholder trailer bill to make technical fixes to AB 483. - Authorizes \$850,000 in reimbursement authority to account for anticipated increases in reimbursable public safety expenses arising from the opening of the Lucas Museum of Narrative Art and increased activity throughout the Park. - Appropriates \$100,000 in 2022-23 and ongoing from the Exposition Park Improvement Fund to support temporary positions to assist with cyclical surges in park activity. - Allocates \$418,000 in 2022-23 and ongoing from the Exposition Park Improvement Fund to acquire goods and services and fund 1 position focusing on the maintenance and repair of the Orange Parking Structure.
+Proposes adopting placeholder trailer bill to make technical fixes to AB 483.

-- Authorizes the conversation of an existing temporary appointment into a permanent position for the California African American Museum.
+- Authorizes \$850,000 in reimbursement authority to account for anticipated increases in reimbursable public safety expenses arising from the opening of the Lucas Museum of Narrative Art and increased activity throughout the Park. - Appropriates \$100,000 in 2022-23 and ongoing from the Exposition Park Improvement Fund to support temporary positions to assist with cyclical surges in park activity. - Allocates \$418,000 in 2022-23 and ongoing from the Exposition Park Improvement Fund to acquire goods and services and fund 1 position focusing on the maintenance and repair of the Orange Parking Structure. - Authorizes the conversation of an existing temporary appointment into a permanent position for the California African American Museum.
 The position is responsible for procurement, budget management, contracts, purchase orders and vendor agreements. - Includes \$378,000 one-time General Fund to support the planning phase of implementing a parkwide surveillance system.
-Park-wide surveillance aims to assist Exposition Park's Department of Public Safety in patrolling the grounds more efficiently. - Funds \$500,000 one-time General Fund to conduct a cost-estimate study and feasibility analysis to construct an underground parking structure with a festival plaza top-deck, which would aim to free 14.2 acres of space for use by park visitors and as event space.
+Park-wide surveillance aims to assist Exposition Park's Department of Public Safety in patrolling the grounds more efficiently. - Funds \$500,000 one-time General Fund to conduct a cost-estimate study and feasibility analysis to construct an underground parking structure with a festival plaza top-deck, which would aim to free 14.2 acres of space for use by park visitors and as event space. - Proposes trailer bill language to reinstate limited arrest authority for Exposition Park safety and security officers appointed before March 1, 2022 to allow time for such officers to completed required POST training.